antoniolopesg/antoniolopesg/README.md

 <h2 align="center"> Hello, I'm Antonio Lopes </h2>

-- I'm love with Kotlin and Typescript but I am a generalist developer
+- I'm love with Go and Typescript but I am a generalist developer
 - Worked with Frontend and Backend Applications with different stacks

 <hr>